Ep. 32 — A culture of experimentation — Lessons learned from creating TwinCam

 The resulting real-time experience is pretty interesting.

-TwinCam’s is not too hard to realize using today’s machine learning toolkits.
+It is not too hard to realize the multi-cam features using today’s machine learning toolkits.
 In this experiment, I used Google’s ML Kit — Selfie Segmentation (so I can try the same idea on Android too.) iOS has a native Vision Framework that can do it just as efficiently.

 Experiments are fun because you can change direction as you see fit.
 For TwinCam, the size of the self-image matters a lot; so I added a slider to allow me to adjust things on the fly.